tystar86/python_exercises/Tasks/math.md

 ```

 #71.
->Write a Python program to reverse a range.
+>Write a function to reverse a range.

 **Expected Output :**
 ```